XavKearney/fsharp-arm-emulator/ArmEmulator/READ_ME.md

 # ARM Assembler Instructions - APSW
 ## To do List
-  - Add check to parseLabelIns so that DCD returns an error if it is given a number and not a literal
   - Get a systematic testing section added for all unit testing sections
   - Get execution working for STR, LDR and ADR
-  - Get unit testing done for label execution functions
   - Add visual testing for most of the unit testing sections
-  - Make non valid inputs to FILL for updateMemoryDataPathTest return an error monad instead of just not doing anything (Probably change FillNf funtion)
+  - Edit parseLabelIns so that if DCDValueList returns as an error then the whole output record will return as an error
+  - Check requirements for READ_ME.md file

 This section covers six instructions seperated into three groups: